Professional Career Ready Placement

 To support our students, we’ve negotiated a range of placement opportunities at businesses and organisations in our region.

-Please don’t contact these organisations independently.
-To apply for one of the roles, you need to enrol in HASS3010 and take part in the preferencing process during the first four weeks of the Semester.
-More information will be provided via email and on the Course Canvas site.
+To apply for one of the pre-negotiated roles, you need to enrol in HASS3010 and take part in the preferencing process during the first four weeks of the semester.

-Log in to SONIA and select up to five placement opportunities in the order of your preference by the end of week 2.
-During week 3 and 4 the HASS3010 Course Coordinator will liaise with the placement hosts and allocate students to available placements.
+Once the semester is underway, students will be able to view a range of placement opportunities via the universities' career ready placement portal and select up to five preferences by the end of week 2.
+During week 3 and 4 the HASS3010 academics will liaise with students and placement hosts and allocate students to available placements.
+Please be aware that there is no guarantee that all students will secure a placement.

-The preferencing process requires that you complete a brief application form and upload your CV.
-Please take extra care with this as your application may be shared with our external placement hosts.
+The preferencing process requires that you submit a professional development plan and your CV.
+Please take extra care with these as your documents may be shared with our external placement hosts.

 Eligibility

 Placements are compulsory for students who commenced their program in 2023.
-It is recommended that you have completed at least 80 units of study before enrolling in this course.
+It is required that you have completed at least 40 units of study to enrol in this course.
+However, it is highly recommended that students undertake placement in their final year of study.

 If you commenced your program before 2023, placement may not be compulsory; please check your program planner or contact program advice.
-If you wish to undertake placement you can do so as an elective.
+If it is not compulsory but you wish to undertake placement, you can do so as an elective.

 When to enrol